Capitol Hill Day School's Board of Trustees

 - Supporting and promoting the School’s mission, vision, strategic goals, and policy positions

-The Board maintains several standing committees: Audit, Development/Marketing, Facilities, Finance, Governance, Executive, and Diversity, Equity, and Inclusion.
-Through committee work, the Board also draws on the expertise of faculty, staff, and non-Trustee parents.
+The Board maintains several standing committees: Audit, Development & Marketing, Facilities, Finance, Governance, Executive, and Diversity, Equity, and Inclusion.
+Through committee work, the Board also draws on the expertise of faculty, staff, and current and alum parents.

 The Board meets at least six times per year.
-Trustees are also expected to participate in school events such as Head of School coffees, the Back to School Picnic, Curriculum Night, the annual Auction, the Performing Arts Festival, and other events throughout the year.
+Trustees are also expected to participate in or attend School events such as Head of School coffees, the Back to School Picnic, the annual spring fundraiser, and other events throughout the year.
 These community events are important opportunities for Trustees to learn more about the daily life of the School and educate community members on the critical role that the Board plays in the community.

 The Capitol Hill Day School Board of Trustees is composed of 17 members elected to staggered three-year terms.
 Eleven of these are parents elected by the Capitol Hill Day School Corporation (composed of parents and staff of the School) by secret ballot at the annual spring meeting.
 Up to six community members are appointed by the Board to complement its own skills or backgrounds, as well as to give representation to alumnae.
 The Head of School and one or two faculty members are ex officio (non-voting) members.